oniyide/data-acquisition/doc.md

 ### **start_requests(self)**
+It creates a data.json file or overwrites it if the file previously exists.
 To ensure that the ordering of the topics is based on their popularity, we append the GET-parameter `sort=popular` to the URL.
 Thus, this function sends a GET request to [https://www.debate.org/opinions/?sort=popular](https://www.debate.org/opinions/?sort=popular) by passing this URL to the `scrapy.http.Request` class and using parse_1 as the callback function.
-The response is written into the file `data.json`.
-If the file already exists, it is overwritten.

 ### **parse_1(self, response)**
 This function dynamically selects the top 5 opinion pages (based on popularity) for crawling.
-The specific URLs for these pages are retrieved from the first 5 anchor tags (<a>) with the class `a-image-contain` and are then appended to the `base_url`.
+The specific URLs for these pages are retrieved from the first 5 anchor tags (`<a>`) with the class `a-image-contain` and are then appended to the `base_url`.
-Finally, it yields the response for those webpages which is generated from `scrapy.http.Request` class.
+Finally, it yields the response for the webpages generated from `scrapy.http.Request` class and uses the `parse` method as the callback function for further processing.

 ### **parse(self, response)**